opensearch-project/project-website/_posts/2022-09-16-snapshot-management.md

 ## Snapshots 101

-Think of taking snapshots as taking pictures of your index.
+Think of taking snapshots as taking pictures of your cluster.

+### What is a snapshot

+A snapshot is a point in time backup of your cluster.
+It can be used for disaster recovery, or for migrating data to a new cluster or for preserving a point in time view of your data.

 ### What do snapshots store?

-A snapshot preserves two things: the cluster's indexes and the cluster's state.
-The cluster's indexes are the data.
-The cluster's state includes node information, shard allocation, cluster settings, and index metadata, such as settings, mappings, or templates.
+A snapshot preserves two things: the cluster data and the cluster state.
+The cluster data includes OpenSearch index data, including settings and mappings.
+The cluster state includes persistent cluster settings, and index templates.
+Preserving the cluster state in snapshot is optional and can be controlled with `include_global_state` parameter.

-### When do you need to take snapshots?
+### Why do you need to take snapshots?

 Let's go through the two most common scenarios in which you would need to take snapshots.

-**Scenario 1: Red Alert!** Your cluster goes red because a node is down and one of the primary shards is lost and has no replicas.
-In this case, you can restore the red index from a snapshot.
+**Scenario 1: Red Alert!** - Your cluster goes red because nodes went down causing data loss.
+In this case, you can restore the red indexes from the most recent snapshot.

-**Scenario 2: Migration** You need to migrate from one cluster to another.
-In this case, you can restore the indexes from a snapshot.
+**Scenario 2: Migration** - ** You need to migrate from one cluster to another.
+In this case, you can restore the indexes on your new cluster from a snapshot.

+**Scenario 3: Restore to a point in time view** - You need to revert back to a point in time view.
+You can restore a snapshot to go back to the previous state.

+**Scenario 4: Save costs** - You need to save historical data for compliance but you primarily use only last 7 days of data.
+You can save all previous data in a snapshot and delete it from your cluster to save cost.

 ### Snapshots are incremental